learn-static/hist-320/content/4-web-setup.md

 ## Step 2.
 Copy the project template repository

 Remember, a GitHub repository is a folder that stores a project's files and keeps track of changes to those files over time.
-Let's copy a the project template repository to your GitHub account so you can start editing it.
+Let's copy our digital history project template repository to your GitHub account so you can start editing it.

-1. Go to the [Text Analysis Project Template](https://github.com/learn-static/text-analysis) repository and locate and click on the green "Use This Template" button (appears on the top right side of the screen above the code area).
+1. Go to the [Text Analysis Project Template](https://github.com/learn-static/text-analysis){:target="_blank" rel="noopener"} repository and locate and click on the green "Use This Template" button (appears on the top right side of the screen above the code area).
 Note that the "Use This Template" button only appears if you're logged into GitHub!
 2. This brings you to a "Create a new repository" form.
 Follow these steps:
-    1. **Repository name**: Use a lowercase name without spaces or odd characters (no `$`, `#`, `@`, `?`, `!`, etc. -- in other words, no special characters).
+    1. **Repository name**: Use a lowercase name without spaces or odd characters (no `$`, `#`, `@`, `?`, `!`, etc.).
 Hyphens (`-`) and underscores (`_`) are okay to use.
 Keep in mind that this repository name will become part of your project site's URL, so think through how it will look as a link!
     2. In the **Description** text box, add a very brief description of your project, something like: `My digital history project for HIST 320`.
     3. Select the option for "**Public**" repository.
     4. Leave the "Include all branches" option **Unchecked**!
-    5. Click on the green button "**Create repository from template**".
-This will take you to your new repository (Note that it may take a few seconds to generate).
+    5. Click on the green button titled "**Create repository from template**".
+This will take you to your new repository (note that it may take a few seconds to generate).

 ## Step 3.
 Edit the site settings

 1. Take a look at the files in your repository and locate the one titled `_config.yml`.
 Click on this file to open it.
 2. In the top right corner of the `_config.yml` file, locate and click on the pencil icon to enter GitHub's editing mode.

-The `_config.yml` file is used to configure the core features of your project site.
+The `_config.yml` file is used to configure the core features of your project site (things like the site's title, author, and tagline).
 The configuration options are made up of key-value pairs written in a format called [YAML](https://collectionbuilder.github.io/cb-docs/docs/glossary/#yaml).
 For example, below is the **key** "title", followed by its **value**, "Analyzing Political Text of The 20th Century":